simen/futurevalue/README.markdown

       # cpu core anyway.
     end

-    # Waits for all pending jobs to finish then proceeds to kill the workers one by one
+    # Waits for all pending jobs to finish, then proceeds to kill the workers one by one
     pool.close

 A word of warning: Future::Threadpool will never be garbage collected if you let it out of your scope without closing it first, because the sleeping workers will keep a reference to it: